James King's big 7: best films coming to cinema and streaming this week

 James King

-Need something new to watch this year?
-Here are our movie man James King's top recommendations in cinema and streaming
+Check out the top movie recommendations from our movie man James King!

-Worried how to keep the family occupied during the school holidays?
-With a host of blockbuster movies now available to watch across a whole range of platforms there’s no excuse for boredom!
+There are plenty of major names and blockbuster franchises to keep you and the family entertained this week, including Brad Pitt taking on the bad guys in Japan and Chris Evans heading to infinity and beyond.
 Happy viewing!

-MORE: James King's big 7: best films coming to cinema and streaming this week
+MORE: James King's big 7: best films in cinema and streaming this summer

 Category: Family